margin-zero/website-03-template/README.md

 This website template and example are distributed under MIT licence.

-This project uses third party components (Bootstrap, JQuery) so respect proper licences.
+This project uses third party components (Bootstrap, JQuery, Google Fonts, etc.) so respect proper licences.